 Before you start scheduling your bathroom visits, you’ll first need to see what you’re working with.
 Start logging each time you go to the bathroom in a bladder diary and then pay attention to how far apart your bathroom visits are.
 Then, begin spacing the time out between bathroom visits.
 Maybe start with adding 10 minutes, then 15.
 A bladder diary will make it easier to keep up.
 Plus, you’ll start to get a sense for what foods, drinks, and activities most commonly cause your leaks.
 Lily Bird even has a free bladder diary template you can download.

-Double voiding is a technique used to improve bladder emptying and reduce the occurence of leaks.
+Double voiding is a technique used to improve bladder emptying and reduce the occurrence of leaks.
 With this approach, you’re simply trying to go more than once every time you go to the bathroom.
 After you use it, remain seated for another 30 – 60 seconds to see if you can go again.

 It’s All In The Breathing